avahajr/avahajr/README.md

 - Applications for generative AI
 - Full-stack development

 ...and anything else!

-🎯 I'm targeting software engineering roles.

-Like what you see here?
-You'll love [my resume](./Ava_Hajratwala_resume.pdf) :)
+We loooove a collab.